-One of the top worries we hear about at Habitat Network from people considering wildlife-friendly landscaping (or even just reducing the size of their manicured lawn) is a fear that it will look too messy.
+One of the top worries we hear from people considering wildlife-friendly landscaping (or even just reducing the size of their manicured lawn) is a concern that it will look too messy.
 Like it or not, native and wildlife-friendly gardening has a reputation for not being tidy.
 We think, with a few little tricks, however, you can make even the wildest yard look tame enough to fit in on your block.

 Design can use cultural values and traditions for the appearance of landscape to place ecological function in a recognizable context. ~Joan Iverson Nassauer